Searching Within Galaxies for the Earliest Signs of Quenching With Spatially Resolved Star Formation Histories in

 \section{Data}

-We analyze a series of postage stamps from the UVCANDELS catalogs\citep[see][]{Wang2024UVCANDELS} located in the GOODS-N field \citep{Barro2019} and covering 10 bands -- WFC3 F275W, ACS F435W, ACS F606W, ACS F775W, ACS F814W, ACS F814W, ACS F8501LP, WCF3 F105W, WFC3 F125W, WFC3 F140W, and WFC3 F160W, ranging from 0.275 to 1.6 microns, covering UV-through-near-infrared light.
+We analyze a series of postage stamps from the UVCANDELS catalogs\citep[see][]{Wang2024UVCANDELS, UVCANDELSDATA} located in the GOODS-N field \citep{Barro2019} and covering 10 bands -- WFC3 F275W, ACS F435W, ACS F606W, ACS F775W, ACS F814W, ACS F814W, ACS F8501LP, WCF3 F105W, WFC3 F125W, WFC3 F140W, and WFC3 F160W, ranging from 0.275 to 1.6 microns, covering UV-through-near-infrared light.
 Each postage stamp data cube has been PSF matched to the HST F160W band.
 These photometric catalogs are publicly available on the Barbara A. Mikulski Archive for Space Telescopes.\footnote{{\href{https://doi.org/10.17909/8s31-f778}{https://doi.org/10.17909/8s31-f778}}}

-From these postage stamps we select a ``Gold Sample'' of galaxies that are ideal for this analysis such that galaxies are through visual inspection 1) clearly detected in F275W and F435W, 2) are extended enough to span the majority of the 165 by 165 pixel postage stamp and show distinct features such as arms and clumps visible in multiple bands, and 3) are detected in all bands.
+From these postage stamps we select a ``Gold Sample'' of galaxies that are ideal for this analysis such that galaxies are through visual inspection 1) easily detected by eye in F275W and F435W, 2) are extended enough to span the majority of the 165 by 165 pixel postage stamp and show distinct features such as arms and clumps visible in multiple bands, and 3) are detected in all bands.
 This gold sample consists of 9 galaxies spanning a spectroscopic redshift range of 0.0787$<$z$<$0.9537 with the majority z$<$0.3, and consists mainly of face on galaxies supplemented with edge on disks and/or galaxies with interesting features or apparent tidal disturbances.
-In Table ~\ref{tab:Gold_Sample} we list the nine galaxies in the sample with their UVCANDELS ID, right ascension, declination, and redshift, and in Figure~\ref{fig:multi_postage} we show the postage stamps in F435W.
+In Table ~\ref{tab:Gold_Sample} we list the eight galaxies in the sample with their UVCANDELS ID, right ascension, declination, and redshift, and in Figure~\ref{fig:multi_postage} we show the postage stamps in F435W.

 We expect galaxies selected in part due to their features visible in the F275W band would naturally be star forming.
 To verify this, we plot the SFMS for global SFR and M$_*$ derived from integrated photometry and reported in \cite{Mehta2024}.
 We show this in Figure~\ref{fig:integrated_sfrmstar} with the correlation lines from \cite{Speagle2014}, \cite{Iyer2018}, and \cite{Boogaard2018}, with the latter correlation specifically relating to low z galaxies.
 Regardless of the correlation fit the galaxies appear to be star forming with the exception of UVCANDELS ID 05386 which lies below the correlation.